aeslaughter/moose/docs/content/documentation/systems/Kernels/phase_field/LaplacianSplit.md

 This allows the construction of split formulations, where $v$ can be substituted to reduce the order of a PDE.

-!parameters /Kernels/LaplacianSplit
+!syntax parameters /Kernels/LaplacianSplit

-!inputfiles /Kernels/LaplacianSplit
+!syntax inputs /Kernels/LaplacianSplit

-!childobjects /Kernels/LaplacianSplit
+!syntax children /Kernels/LaplacianSplit